Essential Housing Information for Accepted Students – Fall 2019

 Fill out carefully the housing questionnaire on the VWPP database.
 Students will be interviewed by Skype by the VWPP housing coordinator.

-During the Paris orientation, a special mandatory session dedicated to housing and intercultural questions will be held where essential tips from past students and important information on daily issues will be provided to help you avoid many of the pitfalls and integrate successfully into your French housing experience.
+During the Paris orientation, students will attend a session dedicated to housing and intercultural questions where essential tips from past students and important information on daily issues will be provided to help you avoid many of the pitfalls and integrate successfully into your French housing experience.

 During this meeting and your first week in your homestay, you should make sure that you understand the conditions specific to your housing: room upkeep, use of the telephone, kitchen and bath facilities, and so on.
 We will give you a checklist of these specifics to your housing situation to help you when you arrive in Paris.

 Students and hosts agree to adhere to the VWPP residence commitment that you will find in the next section.
 Please read it carefully.
-You will also receive a general agreement about housing conditions that we expect both students and hosts to adhere to.
-You should go over these sheets with your French host during your first week and ask the Assistant Director any questions you have about any of these topics during the first week in Paris.
+We expect both students and hosts to adhere to the residence commitment.
+You should go over these sheets with your French host during your first week and ask the Assistant Director any questions you have about any of these topics.

 The program is available throughout the semester to serve as an intermediary between you and the homestay, but you are responsible for being informed about your housing specifics, respecting the house rules, and keeping the VWPP informed of any issues that arise in a timely fashion.